pingcap/docs-cn/reference/sql/data-types/numeric.md

 | UNSIGNED | UNSIGNED.
 If omitted, it is SIGNED. |
 | ZEROFILL | If you specify ZEROFILL for a numeric column, TiDB automatically adds the UNSIGNED attribute to the column. |

-### Storage

-See the following for the requirements of the storage:
+The following table summarizes the required storage for floating-point types supported by TiDB:

 | Data Type | Storage Required (bytes)|
 | ----------- |----------|